 The reasons for the appeal must be clearly stated.
-Appropriate reasons for appeal include but are not limited to:
+Appropriate reasons for a grade appeal include but are not limited to:

 - faculty error

-- If the matter is not resolved to the satisfaction of the student, the second level of appeal is to the department chair or program director.
+- If the matter is not resolved to the satisfaction of the student, the second level of appeal is for the student to submit the appeal to the department chair or program director.

-- Issues which are not resolved to the student’s satisfaction may be moved forward by the student to the Student Affairs Committee.
-To facilitate this process, communications to the Student Affairs Committee may be directed to the Executive Assistant for Academic Affairs, Anita Johnson, at firstname.lastname@example.org
+- Grade Appeals which are not resolved to the student’s satisfaction in steps 1-3 may then be heard by the Student Affairs Committee.
+To facilitate this process, communications to the Student Affairs Committee should be directed to the Executive Assistant for Academic Affairs at firstname.lastname@example.org.